 Now, take a load off and read on to learn everything you need to know about choosing a back brace.
 We've bent over backward to compile the detailed shopping guide below.
 In a hurry?
 No problem.
-Skip straight to our product matrix above to select the most suitable option.
+Skip straight to our product list above to select the most suitable option.

 Almost everyone experiences back pain at some point in his or her life.
 While many cases may resolve themselves over time, chronic back pain can drastically impact your quality of life.

 For those who are unable to undergo surgery and don't respond to other conventional treatment methods, such as physical therapy or pain medication, a back brace may provide some much-needed relief.

 Depending on the style and the level of support it provides, wearing a back brace can also help with the following.